 Shark Reef Aquarium at Mandalay Bay – 3950 Las Vegas Blvd S – Includes three major exhibit areas including the Shipwreck in a 1.3 million gallon tank.
 On a hot day a reprieve with kids hanging out with sharks and piranhas.
 Note the entrance inside Mandala Bay near the swimming pool area.

-Moving Statues at Caesar’s Palace – 3500 Las Vegas Blvd S – In the main square of the forum shops you will see Zeus and his god friends come to life at the top of every hour along with some indoor thunder and lightening.
-Your teens may think the effect is a bit hokey but younger children will pick this as a one of the best kids activities in Vegas.
+Moving Statues at Caesar’s Palace – 3500 Las Vegas Blvd S – In the main square of the forum shops you will see Zeus and his god friends come to life at the top of every hour along with some indoor thunder and lightning.
+Your teens may think the effect is a bit hokey but younger children will pick this as one of the best kids activities in Vegas.
 FREE

 The Springs Preserve – Between US 95 and Alta Dr. at 333 S. Valley View Blvd.
 180 acres offering the Nevada State Museum, The Origin Museum, the Desert Living Center, gardens and trails

 Nevada State Museum – On the grounds of the Springs Preserve – 309 S. Valley View Blvd.
-Holograms, touch screens and audio stations tell the history of the state.
+Holograms, touch screens, and audio stations tell the history of the state.
 Open Thursday to Monday.
 Under 18 FREE but admission to the Springs Preserve applies.

 Discovery Children’s Museum – 360 Promenade Place, in the Donald W. Reynolds Discovery Center.
 Three story interactive facility including a 70 foot, jungle gym made up of 12 levels, Solve It Mystery Town and a padded playground for toddlers.